genicsblog/genicsblog.com/_drafts/whatsapp-api-node-express.md

 ![image.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1641642315529/HTwbVxMBq.png)

 Now in VS Code itself, we'll use an extension called **Thunder Client**, which works like Postman for API testing.
-[Here's the link](https://marketplace.visualstudio.com/items?itemName=rangav.vscode-thunder-client)
+[Here's the link](https://marketplace.visualstudio.com/items?itemName=rangav.vscode-thunder-client) to install it.

 ![image.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1641642506648/MYLChp2-l.png)

 Create a **New Request** in Thunder Client, and then add the following details.
 In the `number` field, add the mobile number followed by the country code of the number.

 ![image.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1641645569198/ysdOUnwwE.png)
 > Look at the image carefully

 And then hit **Send**.

 If the message is sent successfully, the number you entered will receive it and you will get back the `msg` as the response.
-If not, then an error.
+If not, you will get an error.

 ![image.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1641643609398/muQhzRQSn.png)